 I mentioned earlier that it’s the awareness of where we are emotionally and the commitment to change that enables us to reverse our tendency to react rather than respond to our emotions.
 Perhaps you’re reading this book because your relationships are falling apart.
 Or maybe you’re unhappy with your life and are desperate to change it, but you don’t know where to start.
 Do you know you’ll be much more likely to make and keep a commitment to handle your feelings differently if you are emotionally invested in the process?
 Make a change decision from your heart.
 You can explore where you are by asking:

+What will motivate me to pay attention to how my behavior affects others?
+What will inspire me to get serious about dealing with my emotional stuff?
 The best way to succeed in altering behavior is to find some meaningful, lasting reasons for implementing the changes.
 Here are some reasons you may identify with.
 After reading through them, why not checkmark the ones that you can relate to?
 After you read these, feel free to add more reasons that apply to your situation in the margins so you can refer back to them when you need encouragement.

-This week I’m going to tell [person’s name] about my plans to change how I handle my emotions.
+I’m tired of reacting negatively because… When I change reacting to responding, I should notice… This week I’m going to tell [person’s name] about my plans to change how I handle my emotions.
+Routine Trips to the Dumpster

 Did you know that even on the most basic, cellular level of our bodies there is an intricate system for managing waste?
 According to medical research, our “cells have developed complex systems for recycling, reusing, and disposing of damaged, nonfunctional waste proteins.”
 Inside of us we have little “garbage collectors.”
 When working properly, they remove the trash from each cell and prevent disease.
 If these collectors fail to operate correctly, proteins can accumulate in the cell, become toxic, and cause disease.